racingthebeam/beam256/docs/DEVLOG.md

 New plan - get exactly ONE opcode working, end to end, including unit tests.
 End to end - parse assembly, emit code, load up VM, run code, inspect/assert machine state.

+success_kid.gif

+That went pretty well - we have an end to end testing framework with:

+  - tests defined in node.js
+  - each test takes human-readable assembly and produces binary code
+  - binary code is loaded into CPU
+  - run the CPU until it halts
+  - check the CPU/memory state vs expected

+Things outstanding:

+  - codegen doesn't deal with anything except instructions i.e. no directives, labels
+  - tons and tons of instructions still to implement

 ## Day 8 Plan (short stream)